 What gets funded?

-Major Australian venture capital firms are putting metrics in place to measure the gender or wider diversity within its portfolio.
+Major Australian venture capital firms are putting metrics in place to measure the gender or wider diversity within their portfolio.

 While the market is slowly moving, particularly when it comes to start-ups with at least one female founder, Sandy Plunkett believes founders need to work within the system by appealing to what matters most to VCs: scale and success.